 But something in his spine stiffened.
 He stepped through the door like it might bite him on the way out.

-And every step he took, the Ledger kept time.
+And every step he took, the Ledger kept track.